chadkluck/serverless-deploy-pipeline-atlantis/codecommit-repository/README-2-CodeCommit-Repository.md

-# READ ME 2: Create CodeCommit Repository for Application Infrastructure
+# README 2: Create CodeCommit Repository for Application Infrastructure

 Once the service roles are created it is time to set up your CodeCommit repository to store your application infrastructure.